 Check the 2026 Dublin Castle Closure Before You Leave the Airport

-That means a normal “Dublin Airport to Dublin Castle” article would be misleading in July 2026 if it simply sent readers to the castle.
+That means you should not travel from Dublin Airport expecting normal public access to Dublin Castle during the current closure.
 The route may still bring you to the right city-centre area, but the visit itself may not be possible.
 This is not a small hours-change detail.
 It affects whether the journey should happen at all.

 Choose to continue toward the Dublin Castle area if your goal is the surrounding historic quarter, nearby streets, City Hall, Christ Church Cathedral, Temple Bar, or another attraction in the same part of central Dublin.
 The area is still useful as a walking anchor in Dublin.
 But do not treat that as the same thing as entering Dublin Castle.